spiceai/docs/spiceaidocs/docs/components/data-connectors/clickhouse.md

 ### `params`

-The Clickhouse data connector can be configured by providing the following `params`:
+The ClickHouse data connector can be configured by providing the following `params`:

 | Parameter Name                 | Definition                                                                                                                                                                                                                                                                                                              |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |